FarnazNK/World_Cup/README.md

-The World Cup (1930-2018) data analysis provided the answers to the following queries:
+This analysis provides insights into the World Cup tournament held between 1930 and 2018.
+It addresses the following questions:

-What is the FIFA ranking for each team?
+What was the FIFA ranking of each participating team?

-Which Countries have the most World Cup titles?
+Which countries have won the most World Cup titles?

-How many goals were scored at the World Cup?
+How many goals were scored during the tournament?

-Which player scored the most goals?
+Who is the player with the most goals scored?

-What age has the most goals?
+What age range of players scored the most goals?

-What positions score the most goals?
+What positions had the highest number of goal-scorers?

-Which team has scored the most goals in a World Cup tournament?
+Which team holds the record for the most goals scored in a single World Cup tournament?

-Do sports teams win more at home?
+Is there a correlation between playing at home and winning the tournament?
+The data used for this analysis includes information about the participating teams, their FIFA rankings, the players' ages and positions, and the number of goals scored during each World Cup tournament.
+The results provide valuable insights into the performance of the teams and players and the trends in the World Cup tournament.